SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-events.md

 This event mirrors `onPaymentTransactionFailed` from Checkout v2.

-This event can be overriden if you want a notification when a payment attempt has failed.
+This event can be overridden if you want a notification when a payment attempt has failed.
 An error message will also appear in the payment UI, where the payer can either try again or choose another payment method.